stuburger/prosemirror-react-example/README.md

 Another resource that is invaluable is the [prosemirror forums](https://discuss.prosemirror.net).
 I found that reading them - in no particular order - can be extremely beneficial to speed up learning.
 Many of the threads act as windows into learning journeys of other developers.
 I would click into a thread that looked interesting, read it, try to understand as much as possible and then move onto another.
 Often the questions are as helpful as their answers.
 Furthermore, there are some extremely useful discussions in the forums started by the author of Prosemirror that help contextualize the Prosemirror concepts that (in my opinion) the rest of the documentation takes for granted.
 For example, I had an aha moment when I realized that Plugin state and how it is updated works very similar to Redux reducers.
 Later on I found [this thread](https://discuss.prosemirror.net/t/discussion-the-limits-of-actions-and-reducers/551) which really helped round out my understanding of Prosemirror architecture and how Redux and Prosemirror are built on similar concepts - similar, but not the same.
 That said, to point out caveats, gotchas and differences at this point in your learning journey would only serve to confuse.
 Those details will come to you as you learn more about Prosemirror.

-I hope this repo can serve as an additional learning resource to supplement existing docs.
 This readme assumes you've read the library guide at least once.

-Mostly this is aimed at newcomers to Prosemirror - to help you pick up Prosemirror concepts by framing them in terms more familiar to you - especially if you already know React.
+I hope it serves as an additional resource to anyone who stumbles upon it.
+Finally, this little guide is primarily written for newcomers to Prosemirror and aims to help you pick up Prosemirror concepts by framing them in terms more familiar to you.

 ## Why React?